Can’t stop thinking? Shuffli breaks the mental loop.

 "I've tried meditation apps.
 They don't work for me."

-Drift isn't meditation.
+Shuffli isn't meditation.
 You're not trying to clear your mind — you're filling it with something harmless.
 That's a meaningful difference for people who can't meditate their way to sleep.

 "What if I can't picture things vividly?"